Patience Dabany

 Patience Marie Josephine Kama Dabany (born 22 January 1941; member of the Order of Gabriela Silang), also known by the names Marie Joséphine Kama and Josephine Bongo, is a Gabonese singer and musician.
 Dabany served as the First Lady of Gabon from 1967 to 1987.
-For nearly 30 years she was married to Omar Bongo Ondimba, who was President of Gabon from 1967 to 2009.
-After their divorce, she successfully pursued a career in music.
-She is the mother of the current President of Gabon, Ali Bongo Ondimba.
+For 28 years, she was married to Omar Bongo Ondimba, who was President of Gabon from 1967 to 2009.
+After their divorce, she pursued a career in music.
+She is the mother of the former President of Gabon, Ali Bongo Ondimba.

 Early life

 Born as Marie Joséphine Kama in Brazzaville, Congo, Dabany's parents originated from the Bateke people in Haut-Ogooué region in what is now southeastern Gabon.
 Dabany grew up in a musical family and began to sing at an early age to her father's accordion accompaniment, while her brother played guitar.
 From there her path led to the church choir in Brazzaville and on to traditional song performances.
 Her mother was a traditional singer.